Yesterday I made two cakes and a pot of soup. This is their story.

 SO.
 I moved on to the batter making stage, and here I would like to shout-out mom and dad for my Kitchen-Aid mixer.
 THANK YOU THANK YOU THANK YOU I LOVE IT and aren’t you glad I live with you so you can eat the fruits of my Kitchen-Aided labors?
 I would also like to shout out all the amazing people who gave me baking advice on facebook the other week.
 THANK YOU THANK YOU THANK YOU.
 Since we spoke I have been mixing dry ingredients and wet ingredients separately, mixing things for the required times in the required orders, and my baked goods have achieved new magnitudes of fluffiness.
 That said, a warning about this recipe: it makes roughly a metric shit-ton of batter.
 I wound up needing to use both a loaf pan and a square pan to contain the batter for this cake.
 I might have been able to figure that out in advance had I read the recipe better, but I didn’t, so.
 Lots of batter.
 All the batter.
 On a related note, for Christmas I would like a kitchen elf to butter and flour my cake pans for me.

-While that was baking up and the orange for the orange almond cake was still simmering, I made this soup: Celina’s Honeymoon Carrot Soup.
+While that was baking up and the orange for the orange almond cake was still simmering, I made this soup: Celina’s Honeymoon Carrot Soup (note: as of 2020, this recipe is offline).
 That soup is from my new favorite food blog, Jewel Staite’s Happy Opu.
 You know Staite from Firefly, where she played Kaylee the engineer.
 Unlike other celebrity lifestyle writers I could name (coughgwynethpaltrowcough), Staite’s blog isn’t pretentious or oblivious.
 She writes like a real person, cooks real food, and is straight about her situation.
 You never get the feeling she is unaware of her privilege in eating beautiful food, and she never loses sight of the need for her food to be both delicious and worth its price.
 Even when she’s eating at a $95-a-plate celebrity-chef-owned hot spot, her focus is on deliciousness and bang for her buck.
 She just happens to have a few more bucks than the rest of us do, and can therefore seek more bang =P

 Anyway.
 Celina is a frequent guest contributor at Happy Opu, and this soup was the first thing I have tried to cook from there.
 It was also my first attempt at cooking anything Asian-inflected (the carrot soup is Thai-inspired).
-This necessitated a trip to Hmart, the local Korean supermarket, to get lemongrass.
+This necessitated a trip to HMart, the local Korean supermarket, to get lemongrass.
 I had never seen lemongrasss, and apparently neither had the well-intentioned but totally clueless employee who took me over to fresh herbs, where we both stared at packets of fresh sage and thyme with great interest.
 Another customer very kindly showed it to me since we were both totally hopeless.
-For your reference, lemongrass looks like this:

 This soup also required going to three stores to get cardamom.
 Three stores.
 For cardamom.
 This is not an exotic or rare spice.
 Is there some international cardamom shortage of which I am unaware?
 Did everyone decide to cook Asian-inspired food for Memorial Day this year?
 Either way, they had it at Whole Foods, where they have everything for white people who want to expand our cooking horizons, and I managed to get out with only $25 worth of fruit in addition to the cardamom.
 I consider that a Whole Foods victory which perhaps best illustrates the depth of my problem.